EarthObservationSimulator/instrupy/docs/common_json_objects.rst

 :code:`maneuverability` JSON object
 ========================================
-Total maneuverability of payload pointing (combining satellite and payload maneuverability).
-Four types of maneuverability are accepted: `Fixed`, `Cone`, `RollOnly`, `Yaw180`, `Yaw180Roll` and should be indicated in the :code:`@type` name, value pair.
-Please refer to :ref:`manuv_desc` for a complete description of the options.
+Total maneuverability of sensor pointing (combining satellite and sensor maneuverability).
+Four categories of maneuvers are accepted: `Fixed`, `Circular`, `Single_Roll_Only` and `Double_Roll_Only`.
+This should be indicated in the :code:`@type` name, value pair.
+Please refer to :ref:`maneuv_desc` for a complete description of the options.

 1. :code:`"@type":"Fixed"`